aws-samples/aws-do-eks/Container-Root/eks/deployment/karpenter/README.md

 1. Build and run aws-do-eks project, exec into aws-do-eks container.
 2. Edit eks-karpenter.yaml as needed
 3. Edit `eks.conf`
-	a. set CONFIG=yaml
+  3.1. set CONFIG=yaml
-	b. set EKS_YAML=./eks-karpenter.yaml
+  3.2. set EKS_YAML=./eks-karpenter.yaml
 4. Create cluster by executing `./eks-create.sh`
-5. Refer to scripts in the /eks/deployment/karpenter directory
-	a.
-Execute `./deploy.sh` to configure the necessary roles and deploy the controller
-	b.
-Optionally execute `./monitoring-deploy.sh` to enable prometheus/grafana monitoring of Karpenter metrics
+5. Refer to scripts in the /eks/deployment/karpenter directory 5.1.
+Execute `./deploy.sh` to configure the necessary roles and deploy the controller 5.2.
+Optionally execute `./monitoring-deploy.sh` to enable prometheus/grafana monitoring of Karpenter metrics 5.3.
-	c.
 Execute `./provisioner-deploy.sh` to configure Karpenter for the cluster.
 6. Test Karpenter
-	1. Execute `./test-scale-out.sh`
+  6.1.
+Execute `./test-scale-out.sh`
-	2. Use `./logs.sh` script to monitor karpenter operations
-	3. Use `./scale.sh <num_pods>` to change the test scale
-	4. Execute `./test-scale-in.sh` to stop testing.
+  6.2.
+Use `./logs.sh` script to monitor karpenter operations 6.3.
+Use `./scale.sh <num_pods>` to change the test scale 6.4.
+Execute `./test-scale-in.sh` to stop testing.

 ## How to use Kaprenter with EFA